- Accommodation on double occupancy basis.

 Paro and Thimphu have a couple of international chain resorts with remarkably high prices.
 Our trips do not feature them, but we can book them for additional charges.

 Bhutan trips feature three meals each day, mostly at our hotel, usually served in a buffet that includes rice, vegetables, and noodles.
 Our guide can arrange some dinners at local restaurants, but remember that traditional Bhutanese food always features chilies, and the most popular dish, ema datshi, is made with large, hot, green chilies in a cheese sauce.

 Our guides are college-educated Bhutanese, proficient in English, and trained and licensed by local tourism authorities.
 Just as important, they are friendly and committed to delivering the best services.

 International and internal airfares:

 The tour starts and finishes in Paro, Bhutan.
 There are no direct flight connections from USA or Europe to Bhutan.
 You need to first fly to Bangkok or Delhi or Kolkata or Kathmandu, spend a night there and next day fly you can fly to Bhutan as the flight is usually in the morning.
-Bangkok is the most popular gateway for travel to Bhutan as there are daily 2 flights from Bangkok and the US citizens and most European passport holders don't need visa for Bhutan.
+Bangkok is the most popular gateway for travel to Bhutan as there are daily two flights from Bangkok and the US citizens and most European passport holders don't need a visa for Thailand.

 Passport and Visa